benroberts999/ampsci/doc/01-hartreeFock_input.md

   rrms;    //[r] will loop-up default value based on Z,A skin_t;  //[r] default = 2.3
 }
-//nb: all of these are optional, hence entire block can be omitted
 ```
 * rrms: nuclear root-mean-square charge radius (in femptometres = 10^-15m)
 * type: Which distribution to use for nucleus?
 Options are: Fermi (default), spherical, point